cheeaun/tweet-couch/README.md

 Setup - Heroku Scheduler to sync tweets to CouchDB
 --------------------------------------------------

  1. Fill up the config required.
 This app uses [nconf](https://github.com/flatiron/nconf), thus there can be multiple configuration sources e.g. `process.argv`, `process.env` and `config.json`.
 For Heroku, it's recommended to use environment variables.
-To get your Twitter user ID, use [idfromuser.com](http://www.idfromuser.com/).
-See notes below to know what `supertweet_auth` does.

 		heroku config:set user_id=<1234>
-		heroku config:set supertweet_auth=user:pass
 		heroku config:set couchdb_url=http://user:pass@localhost:5984
+		heroku config:set consumer_key=XXX
+		heroku config:set consumer_secret=XXX
+		heroku config:set access_token=XXX
+		heroku config:set access_token_secret=XXX

+	- To get your Twitter user ID, use [idfromuser.com](http://www.idfromuser.com/).
+	- [Set up a new app](https://dev.twitter.com/apps/new) to get your consumer key and secret.
+Create the access token and secret from the app's details page.

  2. Deploy this app to Heroku.
  4. Check if things are working by doing this: